Tutoring Services & Academic Support

 (American Sign Language tutor) Mayra has been amazing.
 If it wasn't for her, I would have been kicked out of my program.
 She's fun to work with and genuinely wants you to succeed.

-In-Class Tutoring (ICT) is just what it sounds like: a tutor works in the classroom, during designated lab times.
+In-Class Tutoring (ICT) is just what it sounds like: A tutor works in the classroom, during designated lab or collaboration time.
 ICT tutors have already successfully completed the course with good grades.
-They attend class and help students working on assignments during lab time.
+They attend class and help students working on assignments during the lab or collaboration portion of class.

 This type of tutoring has been used sparingly at MATC because the classroom is the instructor's domain.
 In fact, ICT doesn't happen in any course unless the instructor requests it, approves it, and is present during the ICT sessions.
-Classes must have hands-on lab time.
+Classes must have hands-on lab or collaboration time for working on assignments.

 The ICT tutor is most useful in helping students apply what the instructor teaches while doing assignments, which we call "guided practice."
 Being present in class gives the tutor full knowledge of the instructor’s lecture material, assignment expectations and teaching style.